 Redefine productivity with intelligent apps that help you focus on what matters.
 G Suite’s smart business apps unlock productivity in new ways to help people focus their time on real work, expand their skill sets, and speed up processes.
 Technology should be a tool, not an obstacle to getting work done.

 Enable seamless real-time communications through online meetings, audio/video conferencing, and chats both inside and outside the organisation.
-Hangouts provides a powerful communications platform that includes text chat, voice and video conferencing, with the option to share documents and your screen in real time.
+Google Meet provides a powerful communications platform that includes text chat, voice and video conferencing, with the option to share documents and your screen in real time.
 You can use this for live help desk support and customer care, for online training, for all-hands meetings and announcements, or for broadcasting events.

 Employees waste a lot of time searching.
 McKinsey estimates that people spend an average of 20% of their time looking for information and that 38% of time is spent on unsuccessful searchng and re-creating content.
 Tools in G Suite like Cloud Search let you quickly find the information you need, whether it’s stored in the cloud or on an on-premises server.
 Cloud Search enables your team to organise and manage content throughout the content lifecycle, from creation to archive.